kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 };
 ```

-Rather than attaching the logger(`expressLogger`) as a middleware at the top of the chain(`app.use(expressLogger)`), I use the `logger` object whenever I need to log an error.
+Rather than attaching the logger(`expressLogger`) as a middleware at the top of the chain(`app.use(expressLogger)`), I use the `logger` object only where I want to log an error.

-For example, the custom global error handler uses the `logger`:
+For example, the custom global error handler uses the `logger` object:

 ```javascript
 app.use(function (err, req, res, next) {